didfordwin/didfordwin.com/README.md

 Currently there are two aspects to the code base:

-- Static website in the form of [GatsbyJS]: https://www.gatsbyjs.org/ 'Gatsby JS a static site generator'
+- Static website in the form of [GatsbyJS](https://www.gatsbyjs.org/ 'Gatsby JS a static site generator')
-- Infrastructure in the form of [Terraform Configurations]: https://terraform.io 'Terraform a cloud configuration and deployment tool'
+- Infrastructure in the form of [Terraform Configurations](https://terraform.io 'Terraform a cloud configuration and deployment tool')

 Currently there is not much need to adjust the infrastrucutre.
 The static website on the other hand will need help.

-To get started developing on the website be familiar with [Gatsby]: https://www.gatsbyjs.org/docs/ 'Gatsby Documentation'.
+To get started developing on the website be familiar with [Gatsby](https://www.gatsbyjs.org/docs/ 'Gatsby Documentation').
 The folder `website/` contains a standard Gatsby project.

 After checking out the code be sure to run a `yarn install` from the source code root.
 After that run `yarn develop` to get a real time development server.

+### Signatures and GPG

+This project uses [GNU Privacy Guard](https://gnupg.org/ 'GNU Privacy Guard') to sign commits.

+Be familiar with the [git manual](https://git-scm.com/book/id/v2/Git-Tools-Signing-Your-Work 'Git GNU Privacy Guard documentation') and the [GitHub documentation](https://help.github.com/articles/signing-commits-using-gpg/ 'GitHub GNU Privacy Guard documenation')

 ## License